A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Biomolecules are organic molecules that are essential for life.
+Biomolecules are organic molecules essential for life.
 They include carbohydrates, proteins, lipids, and nucleic acids.
 These molecules perform a wide range of functions in cells, including providing energy, building and repairing tissues, and storing and transmitting information.

 Basic Concepts